 The Lower and Middle School physical education program is designed to meet the needs of all students.
 Children develop various skills, both locomotor and social.
 The program is designed so that it enables each child to be individually challenged and successful.
-The children in all grades participate in PE classes twice or three times per cycle, depending upon the grade, in a positive environment.
+The children in all grades participate in PE classes twice per cycle, in a positive environment.